Additive sink subtraction: Introduction

-where $m,\delta\in \mathbb N$.
-There is a conjecture from Flammenkamp's PhD thesis \cite{Flammenkamp_1997} concerning the periodicity of {\sc Additive Wall Subtraction}, and this is to some degree paraphrasing the treatment in Winning Ways \cite{berlekamp2004winning}, where the linear-period-length part of the conjecture has been proved.
-As far as the authors know, the non-linear (quadratic) part has not yet been established.\footnote{Non-additive three-move games are conjectured to have period lengths of the form ``the sum of two moves'', where ``which two moves?'' appear to satisfy some fractal patterns \cite{Flammenkamp_1997}.} Let us state our main result.
+where $s_1,s_2\in \mathbb N$, $s_1<s_2$.
+There is a conjecture from Flammenkamp's PhD thesis \cite{Flammenkamp_1997} concerning the periodicity of {\sc additive wall subtraction}, and this partially paraphrases the treatment in Winning Ways \cite{berlekamp2004winning}, where the linear-period-length part of the conjecture has been explained (without a proof).
+As far as the authors know, the non-linear (quadratic) part has not yet been fully solved in the literature, but conjectured also in \cite{ward2016conjecture}.\footnote{Non-additive three-move games are conjectured to have period lengths of the form ``the sum of two moves'', where ``which two moves?'' appear to satisfy some fractal patterns \cite{Flammenkamp_1997}.} Recently a subset of the authors completely determine the closed formulas of the nimbers in the {\em primitive quadratic regime} \cite{LM} (whenever $a<\delta <2a$ and $\gcd{a,\delta}=1$), by applying elementary combinatorial number theory to the \P-position bracket expression from \cite{berlekamp2004winning} (see also Section~\ref{sec:final}).

+Let us state our main result.
+In the statement we use a different representation of \eqref{eq:S}.